 I added a new place for the 3rd St. location (near the mall) so this is for the 2nd St. location downtown.
 Sahara Mart is actually a gourmet grocery store although I would never buy food here, particularly anything perishable.
 The store itself is pretty run down and most food on the shelf is expired.
 However, the beer selection is very good - Just about anything available in the Indiana market can be found at either store (although the selection at the 3rd St. location is better).
 Prices are considerably lower than Big Red or Crown liquors in Indianapolis.
 I would not buy any IPAs or anything else to be consumed fresh here unless they are dated - they do not turnover their inventory very quickly.
 As for service, Iíve never seen anyone working in the beer department but the wine guy seems pretty knowledgeable about beer.

 Beware, selection is too large for the stock to turn.
 Iíve bought old beer that was way past its prime.
 Some beers age well, some donít.

 shrubber85 (357) Greenville, Indiana | October 4, 2012| Updated September 4, 2016

 Wasnít sure when I walked into this store (I was impressed with the variety of Middle Eastern products) but in the back is a great selection of beers - most available in singles.
 Better selection than Big Red and definitely a better choice on a Friday or Saturday when Big Red is jammed packed with students buying Bud Light or Corona.
-Definitely the first stop to make in Bloomington.